ZandBraxton/todo-list/README.md

 store each task in an array
-allow users to check off a task (done) allow users to delete the task from the array (done) allow users to move it to projects, which create their own array
+allow users to check off a task (done) allow users to delete the task from the array (done)

 get rid of desc
 have a clickable option to bring up notes